durgadas311/cpnet-z80/README.md

 List Device = LOCAL
 ```

-From here you and copy/run/what ever the files on your pseudo drives.
+From here you can copy/run/what ever the files on your pseudo drives.
 You can also
 copy/install from the pseudo drive.
 In addition any file you copy to the pseudo drive
 on your server system will be accessable instantly on your CP/M system.